-Featured photo: September 2014, TTF2S Executive and Advisory board members: (L-R) Elizabeth Leib/President, Alison Fernandez/Advisory, Amanda Cosentino/Vice-President, Beth Bosserman-Curts/Advisory, Jennifer Webb/ Advisory, Grant Rimbey/contributor.
+Featured photo: September 2014, TTF2S Executive and Advisory board members: (L-R) Elizabeth Leib/President, Alison Fernandez/Advisory, Amanda Cosentino/Vice-President, Beth Bosserman-Curts/Advisory, Jennifer Webb/ Advisory, Grant Rimbey/Advisory.

 Travis Barnes is the Recycling Coordinator for Hillsborough County.
 He has over 10 years of experience working with local governments in public administration, environmental planning, sustainability, and solid waste management.
 Travis received a BA in Environmental Studies from the University of North Carolina and a Master’s degree in Public Administration from the University of North Carolina at Wilmington.
 He also has professional accreditations including being recognized as a Certified Manager of Recycling Systems by the Solid Waste Association of North America and a LEED Accredited Professional by the U.S. Green Building Council.
 Mr. Barnes is also actively involved with several local and state environmental organizations including Keep Tampa Bay Beautiful, Recycle Florida Today, and the Florida Chapter of the U.S. Green Building Council where he has led green schools initiatives.
 Mr. Barnes formed the partnership between TTF2S and USGBC and continues to serve as liaison for the organizations.